March of Carniola: Patriarchal rule

 On 11 June 1077, Carniola and Istria were transferred by King Henry IV of Germany to the powerful patriarchs of Aquileia.
 Nevertheless, secular margraves were still appointed and the territory was administered as a separate province.
 After the extinction of the Thuringian counts of Weimar upon the death of Margrave Ulric II in 1112 (he may have resigned his march in 1107 or 1108), the patriarchate took over the governing of the territory, against the resistance of the Rhenish House of Sponheim, dukes of Carinthia from 1122.
 The Patriarchs partitioned the territory between several powerful fiefs, the most prominent of which were the Bavarian counts of Andechs (later dukes of Merania), the Meinhardiner dynasty of Gorizia (Görz), and the Counts of Celje.

 In the twelfth century, the Republic of Venice gradually acquired the Istrian littoral and Carniola took control of what remained of the Istrian march around Pazin (Mitterburg).
-Soon Carniola extended over the Kras Plateau and had two small seacoasts on the Gulf of Trieste and the Gulf of Kvarner.
+Soon Carniola extended over the Karst Plateau and had two small seacoasts on the Gulf of Trieste and the Gulf of Kvarner.
 It reached to the Friulian Isonzo valley, but not the river itself.
 This change in its geographical constitution was accompanied by increased interest on the part of nearby landlocked powers.
 In 1245, Patriarch Berthold gave Carniola to the Babenberg duke Frederick II of Austria, husband of Agnes of Merania, with royal consent.